Belardo Lights

 Dad with Brandon and Stephen

-My two boys, Brandon (now 26) and Stephen (now 20), were both diagnosed with Autism at age 2.
-They have received many benefits from early diagnosis/intervention and associated therapy.
+My two boys, Brandon (now 28) and Stephen (now 22), were both diagnosed with Autism at age 2.
+They have received many benefits from early diagnosis, intervention, and associated therapy.
 The boys have significantly different issues and challenges.
-Brandon's issues in the past were associated with behavior and anger (which has eased over the last few years).
-Brandon has matured a lot over the last few years and now has a part-time job as a busser at the San Diego Zoo at Albert's Restaurant, and is doing well.
-CBS8 did a news story about his job and the job coaching help he has received from Pride Industries.
+Brandon's past issues were associated with behavior and anger (which has eased over the last few years).
+Brandon has matured a lot and now has a part-time job as a busser at the San Diego Zoo at Albert's Restaurant, where he is doing well.
+Local TV station CBS8 did a news story about his job and the job coaching help he has received from Pride Industries.
 You can see that story online here.
-Younger brother Stephen is non-verbal and we've worked with him over the years to increase his language and communication skills.
-He understands what you say very well, but just can't speak.
-Stephen has a pleasant disposition most of the time, and isn't as prone to the anger that Brandon had in the past.
+Younger brother Stephen is non-verbal, and we've worked with him over the years to increase his language and communication skills.
+He understands what you say very well but just can't speak.
+Stephen has a mostly pleasant disposition and isn't as prone to the anger Brandon had in the past.

 Stephen & Brandon

-When we saw that he was very interested in other Christmas displays, I came up with the idea that maybe we could build on his interest by hosting our own Christmas display and it could be something that we could work on together!
+When we saw that he was very interested in other Christmas displays, I came up with the idea that maybe we could build on his interest by hosting our own Christmas display and working on it together!
 Brandon was very enthusiastic about the idea, so we decided to jump in with both feet after Christmas in 2005.
-We started early and worked all year to create our first large scale Christmas lighting display from scratch.
-There's a lot to do the first year, so we were very busy...
+We worked all year to create our first large-scale Christmas lighting display from scratch.
+There's a lot to do the first year to get things ready, so we were very busy...

 Brandon and Stephen Taking A Swim

 After those first few years, we continued to add more home-built decorations to the display and also added more songs to the playlist.
-Brandon's interest was shifting from the actual lighting display to the "behind the scenes" equipment and programming that it took to run the display.
+Brandon's interest shifted from the actual lighting display to the "behind the scenes" equipment and programming that it took to run the display.
 He was also interested in building new decorations.
 We spent some of our spare time working together in the garage on various items for the display.
-Brandon also likes to build display items with my father "Papa" in his workshop as well.
+Brandon also likes to build display items with my father "Papa" in his nearby workshop as well.
 Our display has now become a tradition for our family as well as for the entire community.
-I like to say that we're building lifetime memories for our family and yours!
-When we're outside doing yardwork during the year, many of the people walking by have nice things to say about the previous display.
+I like to say that we're making lifetime memories for our family and yours!
+When we're outside doing yardwork during the year or washing a car, many people walking by have nice things to say about the display.
 "We can't wait until next year" is the common theme.
 I would like to thank everyone for supporting our Display, especially our neighbors.
-It means a lot, and makes our Holiday very enjoyable and meaningful.
-For the upcoming 2023 display, our 18th year, we're raising the bar by adding some new decorations, new lights, and new songs!
+It means a lot and makes our Holiday very enjoyable and meaningful.
+For the upcoming 2025 display, our 20th year, we're raising the bar by adding some new decorations and new lights!
 This is your personal invitation to stop by with your family and pay us a visit when we get the display up and running this year on Saturday after Thanksgiving.
-We are looking forward to another fantastic Christmas holiday at Belardo Lights this year !!!
+We are looking forward to another great Christmas holiday lighting season at Belardo Lights this year!!!

 Dad & Brandon Building a Sparkleball

 There are lots of challenges raising children with Autism.
-Fortunately, I have received a lot of help and support from my family, and the various teachers and therapists we've been in contact with over the years.
-Brandon, in particular, has always had a great time with my Dad and I when we're doing anything related to the Display.
+Fortunately, I have received a lot of help and support from my family, and the various teachers and therapists we've seen over the years.
+Brandon, in particular, has always had a great time with my Dad ("Papa") and I when we're doing anything related to the Display.
 He enjoys woodworking, metal work such as welding new decoration frames, and he has even put together his own interior small-scale display at my parent's house.

 We are very committed to keeping our Christmas Lighting tradition alive!
 It's brought me closer to Brandon, which is a good thing.
 The display has given us a common interest to connect with.
 It's magnified even more once the Display goes up and is operational.
 Many times I find myself outside looking at the display and thinking about our history.
 It's the culmination of all of our work and preparation for the display, but also a celebration of my triumph over the difficulties of raising a son with Autism.
 The challenges stack up, but the rewards have been tremendous.
 The positive reaction from the community is also very inspiring!